 - Take a piece of cotton, like an old T-shirt, dab it in the paste, and transfer some of the mixture to the refractometer hemicylinder.
 (Try to avoid the edges).

 - Begin by rubbing the surface of the hemicylinder in a circular motion.
 This will remove the tarnish or oxidation very slowly.
 (Rubbing in a circular motion avoids directional scratches).

 - Continue polishing for about 5 to 6 minutes.

 - Wipe the refractometer hemicylinder clean with a clean piece of cloth.

-Since obviously it’s been a while since the last polish, you might have to re-polish the surface of your hemicylinder three or four times before you remove all the tarnish and get a crystal-clear reading.
-Basically, you’re polishing the glass much like you would a gemstone, so be patient and thorough.
+Obviously, it's been a while since your refractometer was last polished, so you might have to re-polish the surface of your hemicylinder three or four times before you remove all the tarnish and get a crystal-clear reading.
+Basically, you're polishing the glass much like you would a gemstone, so be patient and thorough.

 I recommend re-polishing the refractometer hemicylinder every six months to keep your readings accurate.
 Gemologists do this on a regular basis to get a sharp, clear dilation line for accurate measurements.

 A Sign of Possible Oxidation on Your Refractometer Cylinder